 Older white men attempt suicide less often but have a higher rate of death compared to younger adults, women, and other racial/ethnic groups.4 This is likely because they have the highest prevalence of firearm ownership and are more likely to attempt with a gun.

 Females’ rates of both firearm suicide and homicide are substantially lower (by roughly 80% to 90%) than rates for males.1 Nonetheless, racial disparities persist.
 Young Black females have higher rates of firearm homicide than white males of the same age, but only about one-tenth the rate of young Black males.
-The rate of firearm suicide for white females peaks between ages 50 and 54 but is 25% that for white males of the same age group.
+The rate of firearm suicide for white females peaks between ages 45 and 49 but is less than 25% that for white males of the same age group.

 Children and adolescents are also at risk of dying by suicide and interpersonal violence with firearms: rates of firearm homicide and firearm suicide begin to steadily increase around age 13.1